Maxahoy/TDMSData_CDME/README.md

   Each part is made of hundreds to thousands of slices
     Each slice has some associated data located inside a file.

 This script transforms the file arrangement to be in a folder hierarchy with CSV storage.

-Original versions were terrible with memory management but that's been alleviated in the uploaded version.
+(HDF5 coming)

+TODO: Update to use HDF5 instead of CSV storage, and add a csv mode when run with that option.
+But preferably HDF5.
+        This will enable better computation and data analysis on the results, such as summary statistics, visualizations (histograms) or even 3-dimensional array visualizations.